Lakhipurgi Lakhipyari

-Lakhipurgi Lakhipyari is a 2006 Indian Meitei language film directed by L. Surjakanta and produced by Somen Moirangcha, under the banner of Ebudhou Film Creations.
+Lakhipurgi Lakhipyari is a 2006 Manipuri film directed by L. Surjakanta and produced by Somen Moirangcha, under the banner of Ebudhou Film Creations.
 The film features Lairenjam Olen and Devita Urikhinbam in the lead roles.
-The film is based on Ashok Khurai's novel of the same title.
-He died during the shooting of the film due to heart attack in 2006.
+The film is based on the eponymous novel by Ashok Khurai, who died during the shooting of the film due to heart attack in 2006.

-Synopsis
+Lakhipurgi Lakhipyari got official selection at the First Festival of Manipuri Cinema 2007, held in January 2008.

+Plot

-A betrayed woman Thambal takes revenge by killing her husband which separates herself and her son Amar.
+A betrayed woman Thambal takes revenge by killing her husband, which separates herself and her son Amar.
 Amar grows up under the kind care of an old man at Lakhipur.
 He falls in love with a local beautiful girl Lakhipyari.
 As love blossoms, a letter from Imphal interludes to make Amar leaving Lakhipyari.
 Lakhipyari can't help but to wait for Amar's return.